Profile

 2. 2

-Toast the breadcrumbs gently in a dry pan until golden, then stir through a drizzle of extra virgin olive oil.
+Toast the breadcrumbs in a dry pan until golden, then stir through a drizzle of extra virgin olive oil.

 3. 3